 &lt;sup>27 The CME Rulebook sets forth the requirements for regular warehouses and shipping facilities.
 Among other requirements, the facility must be inspected by the Exchange, the USDA, and other governmental agencies; be provided with "modern improvements and appliances for the convenient and expeditious receiving, handling and shipping of product in bulk"; furnish accurate information to the Exchange; permit its books to be inspected; "not engage in unethical or inequitable practices"; and comply with the rules of the Exchange.
-CME Rulebook, Chap.7.
+CME Rulebook, Chap.
+7.

 &lt;sup>28 The CME has received about 40 applications for approval for warehouses as a result of its recent decision to approve delivery locations in northwest Ohio and along the Ohio and Mississippi Rivers beginning with the July 2009 contract.
-CME Group, Special Executive Report, S-4876, Reminder: Upcoming Approved Changes to the Wheat Futures Contract, May 15, 2009; at delivery under the futures contract.
+CME Group, Special Executive Report, S-4876, Reminder: Upcoming Approved Changes to the Wheat Futures Contract, May 15, 2009; at which expiration occurs, an approved firm may give notice of the firm's intent to make a delivery under the futures contract.
 The day on which a seller first gives notice is called "position day."
 On the day following a position day, the exchange examines the outstanding long open interest (buyers) and selects those positions that have been held for the longest period of time to accept delivery.
 This second day of the delivery process is called "notice day."
 On notice day, the holder of the long position identified by the exchange to accept delivery may either accept the delivery or decide to pass it on to another buyer.
 The day following notice day is delivery day, when the shipping receipt passes to the purchaser.
 Once delivery is made, both the long and short open interests are closed.
 Any contracts still outstanding on the last day of trading are settled through delivery, at the settlement price, on the following day.